Searay-330/UB_Grader/README.md

 Email: studentone.442@gmail.com
 Password: cse442fall2017

-Please use the following login credentials to see the view of a sample admin:
+Please use the following login credentials to see the view of a sample instructor:
 Email: teacherone.442@gmail.com
 Password: cse442fall2017

+Please use the following login credentials to see the view of a sample ADMIN:
+Email: superuserone.442@gmail.com
+Password: cse442fall2017

 Note: You can also directly visit http://challenger.adhishchugh.com/ to view a live version of the prototype and login with the above credentials, if you wish to avoid all the setup.

-Note: to see the gradebook you MUST be using Chrome.
+Note: CURRENTLY ONLY SUPPORTED IN CHROME.
+ALL FEATURES WORKING IN MOST RECENT CHROME RELEASE.
+NO PROMISE OF FULL FUNCTIONALITY IN OTHER BROWSERS.